 Latest on Nelson's Practice Status

-ESPN's Rob Demovsky reported that Nelson took part in Thursday's practice but did not wear pads.
+On Jan.
+19, ESPN.com's Rob Demovsky reported Nelson took part in practice but did not wear pads.

 Latest on Nelson's Potential Return